omnidan/redux-undo/README.md

 ## Making your reducers undoable

-`redux-undo` is a reducer enhancer, it provides the `undoable` function, which takes an existing reducer and a configuration object and enhances your existing reducer with undo functionality.
+`redux-undo` is a reducer enhancer (higher-order reducer), it provides the `undoable` function, which takes an existing reducer and a configuration object and enhances your existing reducer with undo functionality.